westofengland-ca/weca_qgis_release_notes/README.md

 # MCA QGIS file setup guide and release notes
 📍 🌐 🌍 📈

 Geographical data across the Combined Authority is viewable by staff using 'QGIS' software.
-If you can't find QGIS in your Windows Start menu, then please raise a [General Service Request](https://live.hornbill.com/nsc/catalog/new-service-request/com.hornbill.servicemanager/23/175/) in Hornbill asking `Please add me to the MCA Entra security group 'sccm-qgis-allow' for auto-deployment of QGIS software`.
-This request is usually completely within 1 working day, but the software will only auto-install when you're on the VPN.
+If you can't find QGIS in your Windows Start menu, then please connect to the VPN, open the 'Company Portal' app on your laptop, and search for QGIS 3.40.15 to install.

 With QGIS installed, a ready-made QGIS file exists with various map layers pre-loaded.
 To explore our GIS data, follow these steps carefully:
 1. Turn on your VPN
 2. In a new tab, navigate to [this folder](https://westofenglandca.sharepoint.com/:f:/r/sites/GIS/Shared%20Documents/General/QGIS_map_file)
-3. Download a copy of the `MCA_GIS_v11.qgz` file into your personal documents.
+3. Download a copy of the `MCA_GIS_v12.qgz` file into your personal documents.
 Do not open the file yet.
 4. Navigate to where your downloaded file is.
 5. Rename the file.
-Please rename the copied file by adding your name and surname initial to the end (eg. `MCA_GIS_v11_TheoF.qgz`).
+Please rename the copied file by adding your name and surname initial to the end (eg. `MCA_GIS_v12_TheoF.qgz`).
 6. Open the file.
 Please allow **2-3 minutes** or so for QGIS to fully load the layers (there are lots of map layers!).
 Try not to interact with QGIS during loading.

 Release notes are available below for the latest QGIS `.qgz` file.
 A new release of this file is expected 5-6 months.
-Check the folder linked above for updated versions, then repeat the steps above if `v12` is found.
+Check the folder linked above for updated versions, then repeat the steps above if a newer version is found.

 ---